 5. Give your bot a personality

+Important!
 Chatbots should have emotions!
 After all, emotions drive human decisions.
-If your clients feel connected to your bot, they will have a better experience, be easier convinced, and also be more forgiving and patient if your bot makes a mistake.
+If your clients feel connected to your bot, they'll have a better experience, be easier convinced, and also be more forgiving and patient if your bot makes a mistake.

 6. Create a happy flow of conversation

-Tip: you don’t want to entertain your customers at this point, just get quick information.
+Tip: you don’t want to entertain your customers at this point, just give quick information.
 Go for functionality over personality here!

 Sometimes, companies prefer to think that their chatbots won’t make mistakes, but there will certainly be scenarios of miscommunication, just like in human conversations.
 Be prepared, and teach your bot how to handle them.
 This could also be a great opportunity for inducing humor into the conversation.